kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 For Claude Code (only supports `stdio` transport), you can run it with a single command: `claude mcp add "weather-example" npx tsx "/path-to-the-file.ts"`.
 This tells Claude that in order to run the file, it should call `npx tsx /path-to-the-file.ts`.

+> Most MCP servers work "locally" (over a mechanism called `stdio`): you download a copy of the source code and run the code on your own computer.
+Servers rely on a command line tool either `npx` or `uvx` to download and run the server's code on your local machine.
+With both `npx` and `uvx` working, you're ready to use MCP servers with Claude Desktop.

 ### MCP servers over HTTP
 The server can be hosted on the cloud, and the client can communicate with it via an HTTP connection.
+This is the mechanism called SSE, which enables an MCP server to be used over the internet.
+Most MCP servers today do not support this yet.

 ```js
 // Still use the server we had in the previous example